SteffenKn/GitHub.JS-API/README.md

     - None

   - Returns
-    - A promise containing the data of the user as IUserData
+    - A promise containing the data of the user
       - Type: IUserData

 ### Repo